 Low FODMAP Quiche

-To make this quiche low FODMAP, I’ve used canned mushrooms instead of fresh, dried and fresh chives instead of garlic or onion, and kept the quantity of broccoli per serving well below the threshold set by Monash University.
+To make this quiche low FODMAP, I've used canned mushrooms instead of fresh, dried and fresh chives instead of garlic or onion, and kept the quantity of broccoli per serving well below the threshold set by Monash University.
 The hash brown crust is a gluten-free, grain-free alternative to a gluten-containing crust made with all-purpose flour.
-I’ve also used a low FODMAP amount of coconut cream instead of heavy cream or milk and ghee (a.k.a. clarified butter) instead of butter to omit the FODMAP lactose.
-Finally, I’ve added some optional nutritional yeast to add some cheesy flavour to the quiche without adding actual cheese.
+I've also used a low FODMAP amount of coconut cream instead of heavy cream or milk to omit the FODMAP lactose.
+Finally, I've added some optional nutritional yeast to add some cheesy flavor to the quiche without adding actual cheese.

 Please note that this quiche is fairly high in fat due to the amount of ghee that's added.
 According to Monash University, fat affects gut motility, and when consumed in large quantities, can trigger IBS symptoms.
 To reduce the amount of fat, use a non-stick skillet to sauté the broccoli, ham, and mushrooms and reduce or omit the amount of ghee used.

-The equipment I use to make this quiche with hash brown crust recipe includes:
+The equipment I use to make this low FODMAP quiche with hash brown crust recipe includes:

-To start this quiche recipe, I preheat my oven to 425°F and place a rack on the top rung.
-I spray my 10.25″ cast iron skillet with avocado oil cooking spray and set it aside while I prepare the:
+To start this low FODMAP quiche recipe, I preheat my oven to 425°F and place a rack on the top rung.
+I spray my 10.25" cast iron skillet with avocado oil cooking spray and set it aside while I prepare the:

 Hash Brown Crust

 To make the hash brown potato crust for the quiche, I coarsely shred 1.5 lbs of russet potatoes with my food processor.
 If you don't have a food processor, a box shredder works as well (it's just an arm workout).
 Make sure you don't finely shred the potatoes as they will not work well for a crust this way.